 By: Tony Steine

-The Unofficial start of planting season in Colorado Springs is Memorial Day weekend.
-Since it’s just around the corner we thought it would be a good idea to have plant expert Tony Steine from LawnStarter share a few ideas about what sorts of plants work in our area.
+The unofficial start of planting season in Colorado Springs is Memorial Day weekend.
+Since it’s just around the corner we thought it would be a good idea to have plant expert Tony Steine from LawnStarter share a few ideas about what sorts of plants to use for gardening in Colorado Springs.

 Residents in the Centennial State enjoy a wide range of USDA Hardiness Zones along with plenty of landscape variety.
 Making sure that your landscape is in prime condition is essential when selling your Colorado home.
 Not only can lawn maintenance upkeep draw ample curb appeal but a gorgeous overall landscape design can significantly raise the value of your property.
 Consider using these popular Colorado plants for low maintenance landscaping around your home.

 This delicate flower has become a natural symbol for the state with its vast abundance in the wild.
 Colorado Blue Columbine’s blue and white petals attract a wide range of essential area pollinators, making this a great plant to support the local environment.
 You’ll notice bees and butterflies making their way through a Columbine patch to feed its delicious nectar.
 Use this flower along pathways or in the front of garden beds to showcase its natural native beauty.

 Homeowners looking for a lovely succulent to hide bare spots should consider using Coral Carpet.
 This attractive plant boasts a wide hardiness range from zones 3a-9b making it an excellent choice for many areas in Colorado.
 Coral Carpet forms a dense mat of vegetation, named after its resemblance to coral reefs.
 Also known as Sedum album, the leaves of this plant turn red in the winter adding that pop of color your stagnant garden needs.